2025 Perioperative Essentials for Today's Hospitalist

 CME Credit Statement

-The Society of Hospital Medicine designates this in-person activity for a maximum of 3.50 AMA PRA Category 1 CreditTM.
-Physicians should claim only credit commensurate with the extent of their participation in the activity.
+The Society of Hospital Medicine designates this live activity for a maximum of 3.50 AMA PRA Category 1 Credit(s)TM.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 MOC Credit Statement